pubmob-com/pubmob/mobbing/index.md

 title-bar-color: title-bar-light-green
 title-bar-text: Why Mobbing?
 ---
-You've likely spent most of your software development careeer in a cubible or office, flying solo for most of your development efforts.
+You've likely spent most of your software development careeer in a cubicle or office, flying solo for most of your development efforts.

 You might have spent some years pair-programming with other developers on your team.
 You might also have spent some years *strongly resisting* pair programming.